 The large majority of my life was made up with swimming.
 It's a sport I've been practising ever since I was 3.
 Although I sometimes question my commitment to this, in the end my mind reaches the same decision; to persevere.
 My character has grown throughout all my experiences and swimming has built most of my expressed traits such as determination.
 I do absolute physics which is an extracurricular club hosted in my school where we discuss concepts and how well they explain phenomena in the world.
 It's a mix of real life application and theoretical physics which highlights my interest in it.
 My curiosity has always reigned in my behaviour but even more so now when I have an outlet to express it.
 Friends have always been a big influence for me, more so than parents.
 The power of choice comes with this as talking with different people provides opportunity to learn something new and develops character further.
 Social comparison and identification in the sociocultural part of psychology describes this very well.
 Humans try to mold themselves into a fitting image to be viewed by important figure in our life and its decided by our own choice of people.

+I’m glad that you have very specific things to discuss and how they help you grow as a person, but the Transition between statements are very abrupt and it doesn’t sound like it flows.
+While I understand that this is a short response, you could work a bit on that.
+To be really honest, the swimming example isn’t too strong so if you could rephrase it to something more specific to you and how you grew as a person or as a learner, that would be even better.

 Do you want to contribute to indonesia?
 If so, in what way and why do you think this is an important issue to address?